a7g4/warp/docs/WIREGUARD_OVER_WARP.md

 ![alt text](wireguard-over-warp.svg "Figure 1.
 Wireguard Over Warp")

 Warp adds the ability to hole-punch wireguard connections which allows us to establish a wireguard connection between the vehicle and operator station when both of them may have dynamic IP addresses and be behind NAT firewalls.
+For comparison, a wireguard "server" (ie. configured with a listen address) needs it's listen port to be publicly accessible for a "client" behind NAT to communicate with it.

 ## Long term plan